abaltazapinto/ft_printf/README.md

 # ft_printf Project

-This repository contains the code developed at 42 Porto for the ft_printf Project, completed from November 16, 2022, to November 30, 2022.
+This repository contains the code developed at 42 Porto for the ft_printf Project.

 ## 📓 Project Overview